 There have been numerous challenges to Roe and Casey through the years that the Supreme Court has struck down, including a six-week ban in North Dakota and a 12-week ban in Arkansas.
 The court also struck down a 2016 Texas law that impeded clinics' abilities to perform abortions.

-Earlier this year, however, Texas lawmakers found a way to get around the Supreme Court — at least for now.
+Earlier in 2021, however, Texas lawmakers found a way to get around the Supreme Court — at least for now.

 At midnight Sept.
 1, 2021, the nation's strictest abortion law went into effect in the state.
 Known as the "fetal heartbeat" bill or SB8, the law bans abortions after six weeks of pregnancy (or six weeks after a person's last menstrual cycle) — before most women know they are pregnant and far earlier than legally provided by Roe v.
 Wade.
 What makes Texas' law different from others is that it is enforceable only through private civil action.